Our Family of Companies

 Keeping Money in Your Old 401(k)

 Once you leave your old job, you'll no longer be able to add more money to the associated 401(k).
-Some employers will let you continue using the plan's investments for any money you contributed while working there, however.
+Employers may allow continued use of the plan's investments for your contributions while employed.
 In some situations, this can make more sense than transferring the money to a new 401(k) or IRA through a rollover.

 For example, if an old 401(k) has low fees because the employer was able to negotiate a discounted group rate, that could be a reason not to transfer.
 If there's an investment fund in the plan that's not available in your new 401(k), you might prefer your old account.
 You may want to ensure there's a clear financial benefit to keeping your old 401(k), because not transferring means you'll have one more account to follow.